creativeautomaton/trello-kanboard-migrate/README.md

-# trello-kanboard-migrate
+# TrelloMigrate
  Kanboard Plugin to Move your Trello boards into kanboard.